Workshops & Resources

 Water Conservation Support

 Collecting rainwater is an excellent way to save resources.
-With ½” of rainfall, residents can collect 300 gallons of water from a 1,000 square feet of roof.
+With ½” of rainfall, you can collect 300 gallons of water from 1,000 square feet of roof.
 Attend a Rainwater Guardian Workshop to learn about:

 - Reducing the use of potable (drinking) water for lawn and garden irrigation